kiwitcms/kiwitcms.github.io/content/2025-08-20-self-support-explained.markdown

 As part of the *Self Support* subscription you get access to a private container repository called [kiwitcms/version]({filename}pages/containers.markdown) with version tagged builds for `aarch64` and `x86_64` CPU architectures.
-This gives you more hosting options and makes it easier to upgrade to new versions when you decide to do so.
+This gives you more hosting options and makes it easier to upgrade to new versions at your own pace.

 **Private package repository:** provides access to private package repositories for extra add-ons maintained by the Kiwi TCMS team.
 This is indended for the purposes of building your own downstream containers, custom development and/or creating your own non-standard deployment configuration!
 For more information [click here]({filename}pages/packages.markdown)!

+**Based on Red Hat Enterprise Linux:** with a *Kiwi TCMS Self Support* subscription you receive an explicit guarantee that the underlying container image is built on top of Red Hat Enterprise Linux!
+There is no such guarantee for the Kiwi TCMS *Community Edition* container image!

 **Limited support:** *Self Support* customers do not receive technical support.
 Help from the